Day 3 (38km, 554m)

 Walking through the forest on the west side of Loch Lochy is tedious and unrelenting, with only the roaring sounds of cars on the A82 on the other side of the water in Laggan Forest to add interest in the form of trying to identify them by their engine noise.

 A Spanish couple, at Allt Na Faing (NN233911) say hello.
-She sits on a ground sheet reading a guide book to Scotland in a thirty foot by thirty foot clearing in a bend by the side of the track, the Great Glen Way, while he cooks on a open fire that has flames a foot high and are the colour of flames seen in old westerns – they look too high, too powerful and too yellow to be real.
+She sits on a ground sheet reading a guide book to Scotland in a thirty foot by thirty foot clearing in a bend by the side of the track, while he cooks on a open fire that has flames a foot high and are the colour of flames seen in old westerns – they look too high, too powerful and too yellow to be real.
 The soot on the outside of his cooking pot is all too real and will need a good scrub at some point.
 The Spanish couple look really chilled and in our conversation – they speak excellent English – it is clear they adore Scotland.
 “There’s room for your tent,” she says in her smokey accent, pointing to the ground to my right and her left.
 It is a lovely, kind, invitation but, while my staying might be an intrusion on their privacy, the real reason the offer is declined, is the fixation with taking that hot shower and getting those ticks out of my head.
 Otherwise it would have been excellent to stop and maybe learn a little Spanish.

 From the end of the Mile Dorcha the route is lined with pine trees and while their branches block out the views, concentrate hard enough and you can smell pine and the air fells cleaner among the trees.
 Heading towards Kilfinnan, near the end of the forest (NN268949), you have to admire the pitch-spotting talents of a young German walker who is on a five-foot wide verge on the side of the trail, the only possible pitch for some way.
 He is reading a book, cross legged outside his tent while a meal simmers in the pot.
 His love of Scotland – as with the Spanish couple – is matched only by the fluency of his English.
 He has spent three weeks wandering in the north west of Scotland and does not want to return to Germany … the job … the hum-drum … the usual complaints, be you Spanish, German or British.
 And wow, does he know about Scotland.
 There was a clan battle, he tells me, near the Mile Dorcha, and also one up at Laggan Locks, the Battle of the Shirts, named, as one theory attests, because the day was so hot the warring tribes discarded their plaid (the tartan worn over their shoulders) and fought in shirts.